rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 ###

-A spatially uniform external magnetic field points into the page, and its magnitude is increasing in time.
+A spatially uniform external magnetic field points into the page, and its magnitude increases over time.

 <img src="figures/Field_In_To_Page.svg" width="38%">